frandiox/vite-ssr/README.md

 # Vite SSR

-> Use Vite for server side rendering in Node or in a Cloudflare Worker
+See [Vueflare](https://github.com/frandiox/vueflare) for SSR in Cloudflare Workers.

 Note: this is a WIP prototype, use with caution.